EddieDover/Theater-of-the-Mind/SYSTEMS.md

 ![Basic Example](doc_images/ex1.png)

 ## **Notes for Forge Users:**
-  - best to use native Foundry until you are 100% certain you are happy with your template
+  * It is best to use native Foundry for testing until you are 100% certain you are happy with your template.
-  - uploads need to be a different file name every time
-  -
+  * Between The Forge's upload system, where if it sees a file exists, it won't upload it again, and browsers caching files, you will find that if you upload a changed .json, it will appear the same as before the edits.
+This is why testing is best on Foundry where you can just save the file, then F5 your game, and uploads are instantaneous.
+It is highly recommended that multiple edited uploads be a different file name every time, to avoid this issue.
+  * The Forge does not allow read or write access to text based files in the Core Data systems or modules, only images which are read-only.
+Thus to grab the example .json files use the methods described at the top of this document.

 ## **Notes for inexperienced template creators:**

-  - A JSON friendly editor like VSCode, Notepad++, etc., is highly suggested
+  * A JSON friendly editor like VSCode, Notepad++, etc., is highly suggested.
+They show you with instant feedback if you put or forget a comma where you shouldn't, etc. VSCode is particularily nice and it creates a list of things you type very often, and gives you a box to autocomplete your entries.
+  * Many problems are simply with your JSON file.
+A missed comma there, a comma that shouldn't exist here.
-  - If your template fails to appear, then press F12 and check your console logs for errors.
-The plugin tries to let you know if there are issues with your JSON.
+  * If your template fails to appear, then press F12 and check your console logs for errors.
+The module tries to let you know if there are issues with your JSON, it will be early on in the console, you'll see a list of JSONs loaded, and if they are valid, it will say Loaded vaesen.json - good json.
-  - Use JSON Validation extensions for your editor of choice, or sites like https://jsonlint.com/ to validate your JSON.
+  * Use JSON Validation extensions for your editor of choice, or sites like https://jsonlint.com/ to validate your JSON.
-  - Double check that property values you're using are correct for your selected system.
+  * Double check that property values you're using are correct for your selected system.
-  -
+  * The first great way to do this, is to click the debugger for the module on.
+Then when the party sheet is rendered, you can go into the console and you will see a list of Actors.
+Clicking the side arrow down will show the name so you can narrow down whichever actor/actors are acting up.
+Opening the entire entry will show all the values for that Actor.
+  * Another way is to install Illandril's Token Tooltips.
+Place some actors on the scene, off to the left side.
+Then go in to Configure Settings > Illandril's Token Tooltips > Configure Tooltip Values.
+At the bottom left is a button that says "Enable Data Key Debugger."
+Once clicked you can hover over a token, and all the values in that token will be displayed.
+You can ignore all the ones about prototype.token, and look for system.attributes.whatever/system.abilities.whatever, etc.
+  * At the very bottom is type, and you only want to show PC's, so check to see if type is character.
+You may want to drag some tokens like vehicles, animals and monsters onto the scene so you can see what their type is listed as, and exclude that type using the offline_excludes array detailed above.